Back to Blog

 Step-by-Step Breakdown:

-1. Gross Pay: This is your full salary or hourly wages.
+1. Gross Pay: This is your full salary or hourly wages before any deductions.
 For example, if you earn $2,000 biweekly in gross salary, this is your starting point.
+If you are an hourly employee, ensure you accurately track all hours worked, including overtime, as this directly impacts your gross pay.

-3. Taxes: Federal, state, and local taxes are then subtracted:
+3. Taxes: Federal, state, and local taxes are then subtracted.
+These are mandatory deductions and can vary significantly based on your location and income:

-4. Post-tax Deductions: These are taken after taxes and may include:
+4. Post-tax Deductions: These are deductions taken after taxes have been calculated.
+They do not reduce your taxable income:

 Real-World Examples